buddystrap/buddystrap/README.md

-buddystrap
+BuddyStrap
 ==========

-Buddy strap is a theme built for Buddypress compatible wordpress theme built on Twitter bootstre ap, with minimum resource and clean coding for fast loading of the website capped with lots of customization included.
+Buddy Strap is a theme built for Buddypress compatible wordpress theme built on Twitter bootstrap, with minimum resources and clean coding for fast loading of the website capped with lots of customization option.